 Book Buzz Theater

 Hear the latest “Buzz” about the newest titles from your favorite publishers all in one easy-to-find location in the exhibits.
-Check back closer to the conference for a full schedule of participating publishers.

 What's Cooking @ ALA Cooking Demonstration Stage

 What's Cooking @ ALA heats up the exhibit floor with mouthwatering displays of the latest cookbooks.
 Chefs will prepare their best recipes on the Demonstration Stage and will autograph their books.

 The PopTop Stage - Popular Topics, Every Day

 Popular Topics, Every Day is highlighted by YA and Middle-grade authors.
 Topics will include sci-fi, fantasy, mystery and strong female voices.